jmorvay/Frinx-docs/FRINX_ODL_Distribution/Beryllium/API.md

 <!-- /TOC -->
 ## Download Postman (free)
-Frinx uses the free Postman REST client as an API for the Frinx ODL distribution.
+FRINX uses the free Postman REST client as an API for the FRINX ODL distribution.
 [Download Postman for your system](https://www.getpostman.com/postman)

-## Download Frinx Postman collection and environment files
+## Download FRINX Postman collection and environment files
-We have created collections of REST calls that form the API for the Frinx ODL distribution.
+We have created collections of REST calls that form the API for the FRINX ODL distribution.
 These REST calls are grouped together as **Postman collection** files.

 For some features we also provide **Postman environment** files (with suffix env.json).
 These make the REST calls easily configurable through the use of variables, whose values you can edit (see section below in importing).

-Both the Frinx **Postman collection** and **Postman environment** files are grouped by Frinx ODL release (starting with 3.1.1) and packaged as zip files [here](https://github.com/FRINXio/Postman/releases).
+Both the FRINX **Postman collection** and **Postman environment** files are grouped by FRINX ODL release (starting with 3.1.1) and packaged as zip files [here](https://github.com/FRINXio/Postman/releases).

-On that page, find your Frinx ODL version number and click on 'zip' to download to a location on your local machine.
+On that page, find your FRINX ODL version number and click on 'zip' to download to a location on your local machine.

 ![Select release](zip-files.png "Select release")